trendscenter/dad-torch/README.md

 #### Development ####
-Any changes made in the code can be deployed as ./deploy.sh Use runtime_plotter.py in examples to compare different runtimes.
+Any changes made in the code can be deployed as ./deploy.sh Use runtime_plotter.py in examples to compare different runtimes(samples in example folder).

 ### Known issues
 * gather is not exposed in pytorch DDP backend.
 So we have used all_gather at the moment.